aceeric/ociregistry/README.md

    --help, -h            show help
 ```

-I will supply better documentation when `1.8.0` is released.
+Documentation is in progress and will be available when `1.8.0` is released.

 ## Pre-Loading the Server